Double cycle-consistent generative adversarial network for unsupervised conditional generation: Appendix

+Table~\ref{table:dimension} summarizes the dimensions of latent variables for different datasets.
+And Table~\ref{table:structure} summarizes the network structures for different datasets.
+For the image datasets (MNIST, Fashion-MNIST, and YTF), we employ the similar $G_{\theta}$ and $D_{\psi}$ of DCGAN~\cite{radford2015unsupervised} with conv-deconv layers, batch normalization and leaky ReLU activations with a slope of 0.2.
+The $E_{\phi}$ uses the same architecture as $D_{\psi}$ except for the last layer.
+For the Pendigits and 10x\_73k datasets, the $G_{\theta}$, $D_{\psi}$, and $E_{\phi}$ are the MLP with 2 hidden layers of 256 hidden units each.
+The model parameters have been initialized following the random normal distribution.

+We evaluate our method on dSprites for disentanglement using the architectures shown in Table~\ref{table:dSprites}.
+The generator's Adam learning rate is set to 0.001 and The learning rates of discriminator and encoder are set to 0.002.
+The total number of epoches is 28.

 We also evaluate our method on CIFAR-10 dataset in a fully unsupervised settings.
-We train on the training dataset and test on the test dataset.
-The implementation is based on Google compare-gan framework~\footnote{\url{https://github.com/google/compare_gan}}.
+The architectures are shown in Table~\ref{table:cifar10}.
 We use the Adam optimizer with a learning rate 0.0002 for the generator, the discriminator and the encoder ($\beta_1 = 0.5$, $\beta_2 = 0.999$).
 We train the model with 5 discriminator steps before each generator and encoder step.
 The dimension of $\mathbf{z}_n$ is fixed to 128, and the batch size is set to 64.
 The spectral normalization is used on both generator and discriminator.
 We use the same class-conditional BatchNorm in the generator as Lucic~\etal~\cite{lucic2019high}, to incorporate the category information from $\mathbf{z}_n$.
 For the encoder, we combine the pre-trained SimCLR~\cite{chen2020simple} model and trainable 2-layer MLP with hidden size 512 and output size 138 ( dimensions of $\mathbf{z}_n$ and $\mathbf{z}_c$).
 The self-supervised SimCLR model is pre-trained by following the official implementation~\footnote{\url{https://github.com/google-research/simclr}}.
 The reasons of choosing pre-trained SimCLR model are based on reducing the parameters of encoder, and improving training efficiency.
-Different from previous experiments, we apply the following regularization parameters on CIFAR-10 dataset: $\beta_1=\beta_2=1$, $\beta_3=\beta_4=1$.
+Different from previous experiments, we apply the following regularization parameters on CIFAR-10 dataset: $\beta_1=\beta_2=1$, $\beta_3=1$.

-Table~\ref{table:more-clustering} shows that~\ProjectName~achieves close to the best clustering performance on ACC.
-Because our method learns cluster memberships from unsupervised conditional generation, it's also necessary to evaluate the generation results of images.
-As shown in Table~\ref{table:fid-score}, our method also maintains the quality of image generation, in order to achieve the superior clustering results.